Tidlig adgang — 599 kr engangsbeløb mens de første 100 kunder tilmelder sig. 60 dages pengene-retur-garanti.

 Are wedding vendor tips mandatory?

-Not legally, but it is standard practice in the US (15–20%) and occasionally in the UK on cash-handling bar staff.
+Not legally, but US practice is heavy: 15–20% of catering on top of the 22% service charge, 10–15% on the bar bill, 15–25% for hair and makeup, and flat amounts ($50–$200+) for photographer, DJ, videographer, and officiant.
+The UK expects ~10–12% on cash-handling bar staff.
 Continental Europe does not expect tips on weddings — the amount stated in the contract is the final number.

 How do I track hidden costs as I go?